scathalmca/AEM/README.md

 # AEM
 ## AEM-Automated Electromagnetic MKID Simulations.

+# **This is the old version of AEM Lk and my contain many bugs, errors and crashes.
+Please see AEM Lk v2 for an updated version of the code.
+Thanks :)**

 AEM is an app developed for the automation of construction and simulation of MKID pixels using MatLab, the EM simulation software: Sonnet and SonnetLab.
 This work was done in collaboration between Maynooth University, Dublin Institute for Advanced Studies and Dublin City University, Ireland.